leighlawhon/leighlawhon.github.io/_posts/2023-07-01-alikas-treehouse.markdown

 ### Interface and Coding Lessons
-The interface has three parts: 1.) an interactive comic with animations and inputs that a user can play with and get curious about; 2.) an interactive code editor that teaches coding and displays visuals of what the user is building; and 3.) a cat named Charles (reference to Alice In Wonderland author’s original name) navigates the user between the story and the lessons.
+The interface has three parts: 1.) an interactive comic with animations and inputs that a user can play with and get curious about; 2.) an interactive code editor that teaches coding and displays visuals of what the user is building; and 3.) a cat named Charles (reference to Alice in Wonderland author’s original name) navigates the user between the story and the lessons.
 As the user saves snippets from the lessons, the system builds a SPA (single page application) that becomes and interactive Treehouse, designed by the user.

 ### Comic and Lesson Interaction Example